Mortgage Payoff vs. Invest Calculator

 Pay off mortgage today

-Use savings to clear the balance immediately, then build a new portfolio from monthly investing only.
+Invest the full balance on day 0, keep the loan, and invest monthly on top.
+Use savings to clear the balance at once, then build a portfolio from monthly investing.

 $1,200 / mo

-Monthly amount invested after the mortgage is gone.
+Monthly amount invested after the mortgage is fully gone, over time.

 Mortgage payment$0 / mo